Ryley Jacks: Melbourne Storm: 2020–2021

-Jacks was on the extended bench for the 2020 Grand Final win over the Penrith Panthers.
+Jacks was on the extended bench for the Storm's 2020 NRL Grand Final win over the Penrith Panthers.

 Jacks made only one appearance for Melbourne in the 2021 NRL season.
 On 6 October 2021, he was released by the club.

+Featherstone Rovers: 2022

+Jacks was signed by RFL Championship team Featherstone Rovers for the 2022 season, after originally signing to return to the Brisbane Tigers.
 On 28 May 2022, Jacks played for Featherstone in their 2022 RFL 1895 Cup final loss against Leigh.

+Following Featherstone's failed push for promotion to Super League, Jacks was released and returned to the Brisbane Tigers, where he was appointed captain for the 2023 Queensland Cup season.
+Jacks then went onto led the Tigers in their 22–18 win over Burleigh in the 2023 Queensland Cup grand final.